Freeman: 2013 police shooting warrants new review

 A BCA spokesman confirmed that that agency has received and is evaluating Freeman's request.
 A spokesperson for the city of Minneapolis declined to comment.

 It was Police Department policy at the time of Franklin's death to investigate police shootings in-house.
 That changed after his death, and such cases are now sent to an outside agency.
-No video of the confrontation exists because Minneapolis officers weren't required to wear body cameras.
-It was Franklin's death that former Minneapolis mayor Betsy Hodges cited in fall 2013 when she argued for their implementation.
+No video of the confrontation exists because Minneapolis officers weren't required to wear body cameras at the time.
+It was Franklin's death that former Minneapolis Mayor Betsy Hodges cited in fall 2013 when she argued for cameras' implementation.

 A forensic analysis of the audio captured on that recording suggested that police held Franklin for more than a minute before he was shot, a glaring contradiction of the police account, the family argued in its lawsuit.
 The police never interviewed Gaines, they added.